 How many mnemonic devices are bouncing around in your head right now?
-Chances are pretty good you can still remember at least a few of these memory aids that you learned way back when you were in elementary school.
-From remembering the order of the planets to the names of the great lakes, there are countless songs, phrases, and acronyms teachers use to help their students pack information in their brains to retrieve at a later date.
+Maybe you can still remember at least a few of these educational memory aids that you learned way back when you were in elementary or middle school?
+From remembering the order of the planets to the names of the great lakes, there are countless songs, phrases and acronyms teachers use every day to help their students pack information in their brains to retrieve at a later date.

 What Are Mnemonic Devices?